MA Sociology Syllabus 2025: Subjects, Topics & Semester-Wise

 Design of Social Research

 This segment presents an idea about central topics of social research and the logic associated with each topic.
-As an essential component of MA Sociology Syllabus, this subject incorporates rigorous debates and discussion on how social research should be carried out on popular issues concerning the society.
+As an essential component of Sociology Syllabus, this subject incorporates rigorous debates and discussion on how social research should be carried out on popular issues concerning the society.

 Elective Subjects